The Partner Portal is Dead, Long Live The Partner Portal

 The good news is that the future is has finally arrive.
 There are now companies like ZINFI who are approaching this fundamental challenge of the expensive yet broken partner portal in a very different way.
 When you really think about what the partner portal does today or should do in the future, you realize it is essentially a collaboration and communication medium.
 As a vendor, you need that medium in order to interact with your partners, but also with your internal cross-functional stakeholders.
 Chances are various agencies and service groups that you hire around the world also need access to the partner portal.
 And, of course, the most important stakeholders in this experience are the partners themselves.

 So why not think differently?
 Why not take a unified approach towards the entire partner lifecycle experience and integrate communication and collaboration feature sets in a way that makes it easy for a partner to find what they want and do what they need to do?
 It’s actually not that hard—provided you take the right approach.
 While the change may be daunting, the process doesn’t need to be.
-You can start and move to this unified channel management experience through technology, process and people.
+You can start and move to this unified partner management experience through technology, process and people.
 I put technology first because it’s technology that enables the partner portal today and will continue to do so.
 However, technology is only a means to an end.
 Therefore, it’s important to understand what the end goals are.

 Are you trying to reduce the time it takes to onboard a new partner?
 Are you trying to make it easy for them to get trained?
 Do you want them to generate leads on their own using your own assets?
 Do you want to help them with marketing funds if they are doing a good job in selling your products?
 How about promoting a special program or recognizing the work a salesperson with a reward?
 Aren’t these some of the things you want to do?
 If that’s the case, take a step-by-step approach to creating a truly unified experience by picking the right technology vendor, redesigning your channel program and policy in a way that gives your partner a completely different experience.